 How to become a Salesforce Admin

 You do not need a technical background or knowledge of Salesforce technology to begin.
-Anyone with a computer and an internet connection anywhere in the world can get trained via Trailhead, our free online learning platform designed to teach new students and seasoned professionals a wide variety of business skills.
+Anyone with a computer and an internet connection anywhere in the world can get trained on Trailhead—Salesforce’s free online learning platform designed to teach new students and seasoned professionals a wide variety of business skills.
 Best of all, learning to become a Salesforce Admin happens online and on your schedule.

 Career prospects and opportunities for Salesforce Admins

 As our Trailblazers continue to grow and impact business, Salesforce Admin jobs will grow, too.
-Our research shows a 400% annual growth rate for admins and an average U.S. starting salary of $79,000.
+Our research shows 148% job growth for admins in the past 5 years (US data) and a median U.S. salary of $86,000.
 It’s a career path for people who love to learn and for professionals who enjoy using the latest technology.

 Salesforce Administrator credentials and certifications

 Becoming a Salesforce Admin can be a valuable long-term career path or a way to improve the career path you’re already on.
 The Salesforce Administrator role has five credentials, including:

 - Salesforce Associate – designed for individuals who have a fundamental awareness of how an integrated CRM platform solves the challenge of connecting departments and customer data, and who may have up to 6 months of Salesforce user experience.
 Understanding reporting, user administration, sharing, customization, and data management at a foundational level is also beneficial, but technical expertise is not required.

 - Administrator – designed for those who have experience with Salesforce and continuously look for ways to help companies get additional features and capabilities

 - Advanced Administrator – for seasoned Salesforce Administrators who have mastered advanced Salesforce features and functionality to solve a variety of business problems